 If someone coughs halfway through your statement,…just rewind and repeat that part again.…And make sure your statements are well structured.…Things like, there are two reasons…why I think it's a risky plan and the first one is,…so people know where they are in your statement.…Often it's good to signpost what you're going to say.…Things like, I just want to add a quick thought.…Or, can I explain something a little bit complicated,…

-- Determining who needs to attend a meeting
+- Determine who needs to attend a meeting.

-- Providing reminders for successful meetings
+- Produce reminders for successful meetings.

-- Dealing with latecomers and common meeting problems
+- Evaluate solutions for dealing with latecomers and common meeting problems.

-- Deciding if you should go to a meeting
+- Assess if you should go to a meeting.

-- Managing remote or virtual meetings
+- Plan remote or virtual meetings.